 Anna’s passion for women’s soccer in Armenia led her to team up with GOALS founders Zach Theiler and Victoria Dokken back in mid 2015.
 Anna is a Yerevan native, but lived in Gyumri for many years.
 She received her master’s degree in Foreign Language Translation from Yerevan State University in 2006.
 In addition to working with GOALS, Anna is also the head of communications and public relations for FC Shirak in Gyumri.
 Since 2012, Anna has lead a number of international youth development projects for the World Learning Development Team, a non-profit organization based in Washington D.C.
 Currently, Anna is the Head of Women's football Unit at Football Federation of Armenia.

 Zach Theiler is an Australian-American, Boise, Idaho native.
 He graduated from the College of Idaho in 2013 with a degree in International Political Economy and was also a member of the soccer team.
 After studying in south-western China in 2012, Zach was inspired to join the Peace Corps.
-He served as a volunteer in rural Armenia from 2014 to 2016.
-During his time as a volunteer, he met Andrea Montalbano at the US Embassy’s “Girls Can Play” event in December 2014, which inspired him to start GOALS.
-Currently, Zach is working as a Peace Corps Response Volunteer helping GOALS off the ground before beginning graduate school at Trinity College Dublin.
+He served as a volunteer in rural, Syunik Region Armenia from 2014 to 2016.
+During his time as a volunteer, he met Andrea Montalbano at the US Embassy’s “Girls Can Play” event in December 2014 which inspired him to start GOALS.
+He stayed in Armenia for a third year as a Peace Corps Response Volunteer helping GOALS off the ground before beginning graduate school at Trinity College Dublin.
 Currently, Zach lives in Dublin, Ireland working at an Irish NGO as a strategic advisor while he finishes his master's degree.
-In his free time Zach is an avid writer as well as a Co-Founder of an online publication covering culture and politics.
+In his free time Zach is an avid writer as well as a co-founder of an online publication covering culture and politics.